ANSWERS TO COMMON THERAPY QUESTIONS

 Do you accept insurance?

 Yes!
-I accept BlueCross BlueShield, Allegiance, Cigna and Pacific Source.
+I accept BlueCross BlueShield, Allegiance, Cigna, Pacific Source and First Choice Health.

 What is your cancellation policy?